makersacademy/bowling-challenge/README.md

 7
 ```
 ## If I had more time
 I would add a front end interactive web page for the user to be able to play.
-Also, I would probably switch the logic to run it in NodeJS so I could make use of libraries such as Express for setting up the server and Angular for calling the functions when I wanted them to be triggered.
+Also, I would probably switch the logic to run it in NodeJS so I could make use of frameworks such as Express for setting up the server and Angular for calling the functions when I wanted them to be triggered.

 ## If you want an example of how bowling scoring works: